I went to Harvard.

 You get it?
 You’re hired

-Remember hiring managers are interested in themselves, in their own goals – both organizational as well as personal and they are looking around to see who can help them achieve their goals.
-And incidentally in case that makes you believe that all hiring managers are selfish sw…. remember that is exactly your focus – your benefit.
+Hiring managers, like you, are interested in themselves, in their own goals – both organizational as well as personal and they are looking around to see who can help them achieve those goals.
+Incidentally in case that makes you believe that all hiring managers are selfish …. remember that should be your focus – that’s your USP… to make sense to him/her in their perspective.

 1. Speak the truth in the CV because you’ll have to live by it.
-But calling an ass ‘a transportation system’ is allowed.
+Calling an ass ‘a transportation system’ is allowed, but you may be pushing it.
 Decide if you are a rabbit or a monkey.
-Don’t apply for a tree climbing job if you are the former.
+Don’t apply for a tree climbing job if you are a rabbit.
 No amount of positive thinking will get you up a tree if you are not capable of climbing.

 2. Put yourself in the shoes of the hiring manager and try to understand his world.
 Speak to someone like him, if you can so that you will get an idea of what they are looking for.